 Prepare the workplace

 Choose a dust-free room.
-The painting should be on the horizontal.
+The painting should be horizontal.
 A vertical application can lead to drips.
-Place it on cups or wooden sticks to make sure it will not stick to table or floor.
+Place it on cups or wooden sticks to make sure it will not stick to the table or floor.
 This way you can reach all sides.